skezone/beacon121/docs/data-model.md

 6. [LOCKED] source + source_listing_id is the unique key for dedup.
 7. [LOCKED] Jobs table is the only way to schedule heavy work.
 8. [LOCKED] Every row that comes from an external source must reference a Source row.
+9. [LOCKED] zoning_code and zoning_category live on Property, not Listing.
+Fetched once from LA ArcGIS.

 ---